ethereum/ethereum-org-website/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 Once the deposit data file is available on the computer running the launchpad, it can be dragged and dropped onto the `+` on the launchpad screen.
 Follow the instructions on the screen to send a transaction to the deposit contract.

 Back on the Raspberry Pi, a validator can be started.
-This requires importing the validator keys, setting the address to collect rewards, then starting the preconfigured validator process.
+This requires importing the validator keys, setting the address to collect rewards, and then starting the preconfigured validator process.
 The example below is for Lighthouse—instructions for other consensus clients are available on the [Ethereum on Arm docs](https://ethereum-on-arm-documentation.readthedocs.io/en/latest/):

 ```shell
 # import the validator keys